marzhall/mforth/readme.md

 		> 5 4

 ### Conditional Operations
-- `if` statements of the form `<condition> if <thing to do> then`. 'true' is the only accepted boolean value; all other values evaluate to false.
+- `if` statements of the form `<condition> if <thing to do> then`.
+The boolean values are 'true' and 'false'.

 		mforth: true if "yay!" then
 		> "yay!"
-		mforth: hjsdklfhjdk if "yay!" then
+		mforth: false if "yay!" then
 		>
 - The comparison operators `>, <,`  and `==`, which operate on numbers; `==` performs a simple string comparison.
 - The `!` operator, which will change the value `true` into `false`, and any string != `true` to `true`.